The Most Gin-Interesting Day of the Year!

 ABV: 46% | €44.00

 Made in small batches using the purest 100% English Grain Spirit, Langley's No.8 Distilled London Gin is hand crafted specifically to let the eight selected botanicals do the talking.
 An old-fashioned gin at heart.
-Smooth with just the right amount of alcoholic taste and botanicals to allow that classic gin flavour to take the centre stage and shine.
+Offers enticing flavours of juniper and coriander with distinctive sage notes, delicate sweetness with citrus notes, lingering liquorice, cracked black pepper, and some spicy notes.

 Serving suggestion: Makes a fantastic Dry Martini when paired with a good Vermouth and also a wickedly good Gin and Tonic they call a 'G&B'.